PDHI Named Preferred Partner by the Association for Community Affiliated Plans

 For more information about how health plans in the Association for Community Affiliated Plans (ACAP) utilize PDHI's ConXus Platform, contact Andrew Lockerbie at andrewl@pdhi.com.

-About PDHI PDHI developed the ConXus Platform to support population health management, point of care, and wellness programming.
-With a 25-year track record of successfully supporting national and localized programs, PDHI's white-labeled and configurable platform is trusted by health plans, wellness providers, and large employers across the United States.
+PDHI is a software organization that develops and distributes the ConXus Platform to support population health management, point of care, and wellness programs.
+With a 25-year track record of success, PDHI is trusted by hundreds of companies including health plans, wellness providers, and large employers across the United States.
+For more information, visit www.pdhi.com.

 About ACAP